rogarmu8/rogarmu8.github.io/content/posts/onesongaday/index.md

   src: "featured-image-preview.jpg"
 ---

-AI Song recommendation system based on user song reviews.
-Application was made using Android Studio (Java) and Firebase.
-A Python server-side application was made to manage data and populate the database.
+AI Song recommendation android application based on user song reviews.
+The application was made using Android Studio (Java) and Firebase.
+A Python server-side application was developed to manage data and populate the database.

 ![Image](image0.jpg)